Health insurance in Germany: the intro you should really read first

 - Your employer will ask for a membership certificate (Mitgliedsbescheinigung) before you start a job.

-- If you are with public, half of those contributions are paid for by your employer.
-You don’t need to pay anything to your Krankenkasse.
+- If you are with public, you don’t need to pay anything to your Krankenkasse.
 It’s already been done for you by your employer.

 - If you are with private, you pay directly to your Krankenkasse.
 However, you can also receive tax free allowance from your employer (Arbeitsgeberzuschuss), up to 385€/month.
 You should inform your employer if you are eligible.